icmedinagit/odin-recipes/README.md

 Practice

-This is a repository created for uploading projects using git
+This is a repository created for uploading a recipe project using git